Previous Page Next Page

 6843 Services in Non-Provider Investigations (PI) Settings without a Waiver

-Clients may live in a home not under Provider Investigations (PI) jurisdiction with a related or unrelated person who is the employee of a business that uses a payment source other than a Medicaid waiver.
-The employee provides general services to the clients.
+A client may live in a home not under Provider Investigations (PI) jurisdiction with a related or unrelated person who is an employee of a business that uses a payment source other than a Medicaid waiver.
+The employee provides general services to the client.
 Family members of the employee or the client may also live in the home.

 Clients who live in these settings require varying degrees of supervision.
 Clients who require little supervision may hold jobs and use public transportation.